President Gerald R. Ford Field Service Council

-The President Ford Field Service Council is a field service council of the Michigan Crossroads Council (MCC), a local council of the Boy Scouts of America.
+The President Ford Field Service Council is a field service council of the Michigan Crossroads Council (MCC), a local council of Scouting America.

 The President Ford Field Service Council is part of the result of a 2012 merger of nine local councils into Michigan Crossroads Council.
 The Gerald R. Ford Council and the Scenic Trails Council merged to form the President Ford Field Service Council.
 The field service council structure is unique within the BSA and necessitated by the large geographic area.

 Organization

 BSA Councils in Michigan.
 The President Ford FSC serves Scouts in Western Michigan.

 The field service council is divided into districts: